TTY Console

 Characters sent tot to ACIA output are received by the console window and handled as a VT100 would do, a subset of the ANSI/VT100 is implemented.

 All keys of the PC are usable, SHIFT works.
-Note the translation of codes from the PC keyboard to ASCII characters is for the keybaord choosen in Settings.
+Note the translation of codes from the PC keyboard to ASCII characters is the same as the operating system localizations.

 Received characters by the console are handled as follows, a subset of the ANSI set.